-Farleigh AD Plant
+Farleigh Anaerobic Digestion Plant

-Due to the fast track nature of the connection it was agreed with SSE designers to fully duct the grid route which had significant time savings in respect of the excavation of trenches and laying of 11kV cables.
+Due to the fast track nature of the connection it was agreed with SSE designers to fully duct the grid route.
+Therefor, this had significant time savings in respect of the excavation of trenches and laying of 11kV cables.

-One challenge was the crossing of Farleigh Lane and the adjacent copse which would have been impossible to dig through due to the number and proximity of trees, and due to the narrowness of the road.
-This would have resulted in a full road closure which would have had significant impact on residents in the area resulting in a detour via Basingstoke.
+One challenge was the crossing of Farleigh Lane and the adjacent copse.
+This would have been impossible to dig through due to the number and proximity of trees, and due to the narrowness of the road.
+This could have resulted in a full road closure, which would have had significant impact on residents in the area.
+Potentially resulting in a detour via Basingstoke.

 The works were inspected and signed off by SSE projects engineer and final connection was made on schedule and within budget.